thecorecity/cognitum/README.md

 # Cognitum

-Rewritten discord bot with statistics and other utilities features.
+Discord bot with statistics and other utility features.

 ## Requirements